 Q7: Can I see a photo before you send it?

-A: Sometimes if we have made a couple of variations we might send a client a photo (a proof photo) to see which they prefer.
-We try to check each piece with clients by sending a proof photo where possible to make sure you like the colours before your piece is set in metal (if you have colour or there are variations) and you can see our blog here about the extra cabochons.
+A: We usually do send a client a proof photo to see which they prefer.
+This is to make sure you like the colours before your piece is set in metal (if you have colour or there are variations) and you can see our blog here about the extra cabochons.
 If you would like guaranteed proof photos these must be requested at the time of ordering on the order comments!
 We don’t send proof photos for mystery pieces or tester slots – these are only available for our normal priced items.